 4) Start: Do it!

 Every day allows us to begin again.
 Don’t let decision paralysis keep you from starting your spiritual quest.
 If you are here, then you are ready to start.
-You can use our website to learn many of these tools for exploring consciousness.
+You can use our website to learn about these tools for exploring consciousness.

 Spiritual Explorer Guidebook Tools

 Chances are, if you are here, you are an explorer looking for help or resources.
 We are here to help you with your spiritual quest.
-If you want to learn how to start your spiritual journey or are a seasoned explorer, we are here to assist.
+We are here to assist if you want to learn how to start your spiritual journey or are a seasoned explorer.
 We can help you design your spiritual explorer guidebook.